~When did you first realize you wanted to be a writer?

 ~What do you like to do when you’re not writing?

 - Oh so many things!
 I’ve got a day job teaching 7th grade English at a local junior high.
-I also have my own massage business and house-sitting business.
-Throw in church activities, family get-togethers, hanging with friends, a Netflix addiction, baking, working out, as well as reading and I’ve got a full, well-rounded life.
+I also have my own massage business.
+Throw in church activities, family get-togethers, hanging with friends, a Netflix addiction, baking, working out, as well as reading, and I’ve got a full, well-rounded life.

 ~What does your family think of your writing?